securelyfitz/Adafruit-Perma-Proto-HAT-PCB/README.md

-# Adafruit-Perma-Proto-HAT-PCB
+# Raspberry Pi SAO Hat
+hastily derived from the Adafruit-Perma-Proto-HAT-PCB

-PCB files for the Adafruit Perma Proto HAT
+PCB files for the Adafruit Perma Proto HAT with the proto area removed and replaced with SAO headers

 Format is EagleCAD schematic and board layout